 Lovćen National Park

-After breakfast it was time for the next leg of our journey – a drive through the ‘Sea of Rocks’ towards the Lovćen peaks.
+After breakfast it was time for the next leg of the journey on our Montenegro tour – a drive through the ‘Sea of Rocks’ towards the Lovćen peaks.
 Incredibly, right at the top of the second-highest peak is the final resting place of Montenegrin Prince-Bishop, poet and philosopher, Peter II Petrović Njegoš, which is (unsurprisingly) the highest mausoleum in the world!

 After disembarking the bus and climbing all 461 steps to the top of the peak, we first admired the huge statue of Njegoš (all 29 tonnes of which had to be carried up the mountain!) and the ceiling, which is covered with 200,000 gold pieces that come together to produce one huge 18KG mosaic.